Skip to main content

 HUD’s Thriving Communities Technical Assistance (TCTA) program will help local governments ensure housing needs are considered as part of their larger infrastructure investment plans while also supporting equitable development in disadvantaged communities.

-HUD is offering this technical assistance as part of the Thriving Communities Network, an interagency initiative among the Departments of Transportation, HUD, Energy, Commerce, and Agriculture, as well as the General Services Administration and the Environmental Protection Agency.
+HUD is offering this technical assistance as part of the Thriving Communities Network, an interagency initiative that includes the Departments of Transportation, HUD, Energy, Commerce, and Agriculture, as well as the Environmental Protection Agency, among others.

-• will be receiving transportation funding, either directly or through a state pass-through, with priority given to those receiving competitive funds;
+• are receiving, or will receive, transportation funding, either directly or through a state pass-through, with priority given to those receiving competitive funds;

 • want to address housing needs in disadvantaged communities in accordance with their housing and/or equity goals;

-• want to work on at least one of the four TCTA areas below; and
+• want to work on at least one of the four TCTA areas; and

 • are committed to community engagement to ensure residents and businesses in disadvantaged communities benefit from the transportation investment.